Roasted Root Vegetables Hash with Eggs and Bacon – Easy Sheet Pan Meal

 • Heat oven to 425 degrees and line a large, rimmed baking sheet with silicone or parchment.

-• Add the diced vegetables, garlic, and walnuts to a large bowl and toss with oil, honey, salt, pepper and spices until even coated.
+• Add the diced vegetables, garlic, and walnuts (if using) to a large bowl and toss with oil, honey, salt, pepper and spices until even coated.
 Spread out in a single layer on prepared baking sheet.

 • Cook vegetables for 20-25 minutes, stirring once halfway through, until tender and browned.